Remote Onboarding: The Challenge

 For some companies training starts on their official first day of work, for others they require employees to complete some training before starting any tasks.
 Whichever method you may use, getting your new starter set up and aware of the training process is important.

 Training can become significantly more difficult for a remote employee; in-person learning has to move online, a dialogue has to take place over a video call as opposed to face-to-face.
-To ensure your training process is just as effective, make use of specifically designed training software.
+To ensure your training process is just as effective and have the expected employee engagement results, make use of specifically designed training software.

 Your business is a community of people, knowing who’s who is a vital part of any employees onboarding.